 - A childhood squint can sometimes recur and cause double vision

 - Temporary double vision can be caused by alcohol or other recreational drugs

 - Treatments can include surgery, eye exercises, or corrective lenses

 Double vision can be caused by a number of conditions.

 Each eye creates its own image of the environment.
-These two representations are combined by the brain so that they can be perceived as one clear picture.
+These two representations are combined by the brain so that they are be perceived as one clear picture.

 If damage occurs to the muscles that move the eyes or the nerves that control that movement, a double image can be created.